chrismaddalena/Cooper/README.md

-##Cooper [koo-per, koo p-er] - noun - a person who makes or repairs casks, barrels, etc.
+##Cooper - a person who makes or repairs casks, barrels, etc.
+(It's a "fish in a barrel" joke.
+I enjoy puns!)
 >A Python tool for ingesting HTML and producing HTML source suitable for phishing campaigns.

 Note: Cooper was designed to accommodate some specific, even unusual, needs.
 However, it should be easy to modify Cooper for other phishing tools and projects.